 What is diversity, equity, and inclusion (DEI)?

-Diversity, equity, and inclusion – frequently referred to as DEI – is the umbrella term for the programs, policies, strategies, and practices that execute a company’s mission to create and sustain a diverse, equitable, and inclusive workplace.
+Diversity, equity, and inclusion – frequently referred to as DEI – is the umbrella term for the programs, policies, strategies, and practices that execute a company’s mission to create and sustain a diverse, equitable, and inclusive environment, no matter what an employee’s:

-A culture of equity and inclusion is not only critical to the success of diversity efforts, but creating an equitable and inclusive workplace also creates a positive employee experience.
+A culture of diversity, equity, and inclusion is not only critical to the success of diversity initiatives but creating an equitable and inclusive workplace also creates a positive employee experience.

 What is workplace diversity?

-Workplace diversity is achieved by not only hiring individuals of different races, ethnicities, genders, ages, religions, disabilities, and sexual orientations, but also those with diverse experiences, education, skill sets, beliefs, and personalities.
-An organization is considered diverse when it not only mirrors the society in which it operates, but also tears down institutional bias around race.
+Tackling equity issues requires not only hiring individuals of different races, ethnicities, genders, ages, religions, disabilities, and sexual orientations, but also those with diverse experiences, education, skill sets, beliefs, and personalities.
+An organization is considered diverse when it not only mirrors the society in which it operates but when its inclusion efforts also tear down institutional bias around race.

-While not entirely comprehensive, these broad categories that define workplace diversity can help identify gaps that exist within an organization.
+While not entirely comprehensive, these broad categories of diverse groups that define workplace diversity can help identify gaps that exist within an organization.
 They also provide an opportunity to establish metrics and set goals for increasing diversity in the workplace.

 What is workplace equity?

 Where equality gives everyone access to the same opportunities, equity in the workplace means that there’s proportional representation in those same opportunities.
-In other words, equity levels the playing field.
+In other words, equity will eliminate barriers and level the playing field.

 What is workplace inclusion?